-• int ser\get\line(int fd, char \buf, size\t buflen, char endchar, const char \ignset, long d\sec, long d\usec)
+• ssize\t ser\get\line(int fd, void \buf, size\t buflen, char endchar, const char \ignset, time\t d\sec, useconds\t d\usec)

 This is the reading function you should use if your UPS tends to send responses like "OK\r" or "1234\n".
 It reads up to buffen bytes and stores them in buf, but it will return immediately if it encounters endchar.
 The endchar will not be stored in the buffer.
 It will also return if it manages to collect a full buffer before reaching the endchar.
 It returns the number of bytes stored in the buffer, -1 on failure and 0 on a timeout.